nwrenger/gluer/README.md

 - Generate a TypeScript file with:
   - Functions to access the api
   - Supports a custom base URL
-  - Data types as Interfaces
+  - Structs as Interfaces
+  - Enums as Types, enums with values are not supported, because of the lack of that feature in TypeScript
   - Generics, even multiple and nested ones, look for that [here](#complete-example)
 - Using no extra dependencies in the generated TypeScript file.